Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Experiments

 Our base prompt (``PromptA'') was as follows:

 \fcolorbox{gray}{codegray}{

 }

 \textbf{1: Baseline Assessment} This phase consisted of administering the 42 items in an unperturbed state.
 The first set of 42 runs was conducted at t = 0 to capture the model's profile under deterministic conditions.
-We then repeated the full set of 42 runs 20 times each at t = 0.7.
+We then repeated the full set of 42 runs 20 times each at t = 0.7.\footnote{The primary reason for this choice was that Anthropic models show lower sensitivity to slight temperature variations, while Hermes can produce output artifacts at higher temperatures.
+We therefore selected t=0.7 as a compromise that preserves variance as much as possible in Anthropic's models while reducing the risk of artifacts from Hermes.}

 \textbf{2: Perturbed Assessment} We designed three perturbations that introduced different forms of structural, contextual, or cognitive noise.\footnote{We deliberately avoid introducing emotionally valenced stimuli targeted at the model itself (e.g. praise, criticism, evaluative role changes).
 Such manipulations would constitute a separate experimental design focused on affective inference or simulated social cognition.
 In humans, affective priming can influence self-report to a degree, but the Ryff scale is intended to assess stable trait-level welfare.}